Eritrea–Sudan relations: History

+On 6May 1998, border clashes erupted between Ethiopia and Eritrea in the then-disputed border town of Badme, that was Ethiopian-administered.
+A large Eritrean mechanised force entered the town, and engaged in fighting with Ethiopian forces, including Tigrayan militia and security police, resulting in the deaths of several Eritrean officials.
+According to a 2005 ruling by the Permanent Court of Arbitration, Eritrea triggered the war by invading Ethiopia.

-Eritrea's surprise May 1998 invasion of the Ethiopian-administered border village of Badme dramatically changed the political situation in the region.
-Ethiopia normalized relations with Sudan by the end of 1998, and Eritrea reestablished ties with Sudan in 2000.
-Although Sudan and Eritrea continued to maintain diplomatic relations, real improvement in ties was short lived.
-Sudan closed its border with Eritrea in 2002, and the Sudanese foreign minister charged in February 2003 that Eritrea had amassed forces along the border with Sudan.
+This surprise Eritrean invasion significantly changed the political situation in the wider region.
+Ethiopia moved to normalize relations with Sudan by the end of 1998, reflecting a shift in alliances driven by their shared opposition to Eritrea.
+In 2000, Eritrea also restored diplomatic ties with Sudan.
+However, relations between Sudan and Eritrea soon deteriorated again.
+In 2002, Sudan closed its border with Eritrea, and in February 2003 the Sudanese foreign minister accused Eritrea of deploying forces along the Sudan–Eritrea border.
 The Sudanese government also accused Eritrea of supporting rebel groups in Darfur.
 The undemarcated border with Sudan also posed a problem for Eritrean external relations.

 Eritrea resumed diplomatic relations with Sudan on 10 December 2005.
 The presidents of Sudan and Eritrea met for the first time in five years in mid-2006 in Khartoum.
 Eritrea played a prominent role in brokering a peace agreement between the Sudanese government and Sudan's Eastern Front.
 This put Sudan–Eritrea relations on a new, positive track, although Sudan remained worried about Eritrea's activities in Darfur.
 The nations’ leaders met again in Khartoum near the end of 2006 and frequently in subsequent years.
 In 2007, president Isaias Afwerki also met with Salva Kiir in Juba.
 Isaias described relations with Sudan as resting on solid ground and having "bright prospects."
 Eritrea seemed to have ended its contacts with Darfur rebel groups and become supportive of the NPC in Sudan.
 It also established a consulate-general in South Sudan's capital of Juba, and its consul-general in May 2010 expressed support for the principle of self-determination.
 The same month, Yemane Ghebremeskel, a senior adviser to Isaias, commented that Eritrea hoped the January 2011 referendum would lead to the unity of Sudan.